sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 Click on element that is found by specific class name and wait for [page load complete check](/documentation/sitespeed.io/browsers/#choose-when-to-end-your-test) to finish.
 Will use ```document.getElementsByClassName(className)``` and take the first result and click on it.

 #### click.byLinkText(text)
 Click on link whose visible text matches the given string.
+Internally we use an xpath expression to find the correct link.

 #### click.byLinkTextAndWait(text)
 Click on link whose visible text matches the given string and wait for [page complete check](/documentation/sitespeed.io/browsers/#choose-when-to-end-your-test) to finish.